NizarAlsaeed/reading-notes/Choosing a text editor.md

 * Notepad++
 * BBEdit
-* Visual studi code
+* Visual studio code
 * Atom
 * Brackets
 * Submlime text
 ### Integrated development environment (IDE)

-IDEs are text editors with more capabilities, they include compyling and debugging and more.
+IDEs are text editors with more capabilities, they include compiling and debugging and more.